-The IPOS-International management determines the external and internal issues that affect its ability to achieve the intended results of its QMS to help establish the organisational context during the annual planning and review sessions.
+The IPOS International management determines the external and internal issues that affect its ability to achieve the intended results of its QMS to help establish the organisational context during the annual planning and review sessions.
 Some examples of external issues that have been identified include updates to PCT Legislation and being up-to-date on relevant databases to support operations.

 In addition, the needs and expectations of interested parties including key stakeholders are considered an essential input to this planning process.
-For example, where WIPO is the interested party, the corresponding needs have been identified as the search and examination capability as a competent ISA/IPEA and the expectations are in terms of the quality and timeliness of the reports issued.
+For example, where WIPO is the interested party, the corresponding needs have been identified as issuing quality and timely reports as a competent International Search Authority and International Preliminary Examining Authority (ISA/IPEA).
 The information concerning the needs and expectations of interested parties are regularly determined, monitored and reviewed by responsible personnel such as by collating and reviewing feedback from annual customer satisfaction survey and other mechanisms (e.g. Figure 3).